awslabs/kubeflow-manifests/website/content/en/docs/amazon-sagemaker-integration/sagemaker-components-for-kubeflow-pipelines.md

 ```

+# Tutorials

+There are a number of tutorials in kubeflow/pipelines repository available [here](https://github.com/kubeflow/pipelines/tree/master/samples/contrib/aws-samples).
+The following is a sample SageMaker training pipeline for MNIST Classification with K-Means.

-## Tutorial: SageMaker Training Pipeline for MNIST Classification with K-Means
+## SageMaker training pipeline for MNIST Classification with K-Means

 Kubeflow on AWS includes pipeline tutorials for SageMaker components that can be used to run a machine learning workflow with just a few clicks.
 To try out the examples, deploy Kubeflow on AWS on your cluster and visit the Kubeflow Dashboard `Pipelines` tab.
 The sample currently included with Kubeflow is based off of the v2 Training Component.